-The OMEGAPAK controller operates from three phase 460/230/200vac, +10% -5%, 60/50 Hertz source.
+The OMEGAPAK controller operates from three phase 460/230/200vac, +10% -5%, 60/50 Hertz, connected to the input disconnect switch.
 Current limiting fuses are installed in the controller input.
 These fuses are coordinated with the controller power circuit for a fault withstand capability of 65,000 RMS symmetrical amperes maximum.